I've Built the Perfect Life, So Why Do I Feel Empty?

 My partner doesn't understand.
 They think I'm being ungrateful or having a mid-life crisis.
 Maybe they're right, but who am I to complain when I have so much?
 I can't shake the feeling that I've built a beautiful cage, and now I'm trapped inside it.

-Is this just what adulthood is?
+Is this just what life is?
 Do I just need to suck it up and be grateful?
 Or is there something wrong with me that I can't be happy with what everyone else would kill for?

 — Beautiful Cage